Djokovic dismisses Zverev at ATP Finals

 The world No.1 saved two break points at 4-4 in the first set and went on to win seven of the next eight games as he wrapped up a comfortable victory in 74 minutes.

 No.3 seed Zverev started well but was quickly overwhelmed as errors started to dominate his game.
-Djokovic will qualify for the semifinals if John Isner defeats Marin Cilic in the second match of the day.
+The result combined with Marin Cilic's 6-7(2), 6-3, 6-4 defeat of John Isner later in the day, as Djokovic sealed his place in the semifinals at the for the eighth time.

 "I don't think it was breathtaking tennis from both of us but a win is a win," said Djokovic, who hit only three winners in the first set compared to Zverev's 15.